 Your instincts don’t suffice to navigate the complex terrain of modern life, including the complex modern social interactions.

 Humans are social animals.
-Socials adeptness is essential since you’ll be dealing with people for a lifetime, either directly or indirectly.
+Social adeptness is essential since you’ll be dealing with people for a lifetime, either directly or indirectly.

 The sooner you master your social skills the better.
 The upsides are unlimited with no significant downsides.
 Those who know how to deal with other humans move forward in life.
 Those who don’t can learn it.